 Endemic in arid regions, including those in the southwestern United States.
 Outside the United States, coccidioidomycosis is endemic in parts of Central and South America.
 Travelers are at increased risk if they participate in activities that expose them to dust, such as construction, landscaping, mining, agriculture, archaeological excavation, military maneuvers, and recreational pursuits such as dirt biking.

-The incubation period ranges from 7 to 21 days.
+The incubation period is 7–21 days.
 Most infections (60%) are asymptomatic.
-Symptomatic infection will generally range from a self-limited influenzalike illness, characterized by fever, headache, rash, muscle aches, dry cough, weight loss, and malaise, to primary pulmonary coccidioidomycosis, characterized by pneumonia with changes on chest radiography.
+Symptomatic infection ranges from a self-limited influenzalike illness, characterized by fever, rash, muscle aches, dry cough, weight loss, and malaise, to primary pulmonary coccidioidomycosis, characterized by pneumonia with changes on chest radiography.

 Best diagnosed by using serologic, histopathologic, and culture methods.
 Serologic tests are useful to confirm diagnoses and provide prognostic information.

 Some experts recommend that people without risk factors for severe or disseminated disease do not require treatment, because the illness is self-limited; others propose treatment to reduce the intensity or duration of symptoms.
 People at high risk for dissemination should receive antifungal therapy when diagnosed with acute coccidioidomycosis.
 Additionally, people with severe acute pulmonary disease, chronic pulmonary infection, or disseminated disease should receive antifungal therapy.
 Depending on the clinical situation, azole antifungal agents (such as fluconazole or itraconazole) or amphotericin B may be used.

 Ampel NM.
 Coccidioidomycosis: a review of recent advances.
 Clin Chest Med.
 2009 Jun;30(2):241–51.